XIONG-ZHIPeng/Note2024/DataBase/CH4/CH4.md

 ### Selection and Projection

 ![](./Images/Q3.png)
-The projection operator &pi; allows us to extract columns from a relation; for example, we can find out all sailor names and ratings by using &pi;.
+The projection operator $\pi$ allows us to extract columns from a relation; for example, we can find out all sailor names and ratings by using $\pi$.
 ![](./Images/Q3_2.png)

 The important point to note is that, although three sailors are aged 35, a single tuple with age=35.0 appears in the result of the projection.
 This follows from the definition of a relation as a set of tuples.
 In practice, real systems often omit the expensive step of eliminating duplicate tuples, leading to relations that are multisets.